About Mountain Journal

 In order for us to succeed, we need your financial support.
 We are profoundly grateful to readers who believe that public-interest journalism that understands the connection between ecology and economy is important.

-For examples of how our stories explore the big picture and spur important discussion regionally and nationally, read our pieces on the impact of unprecedented human population pressure on Greater Yellowstone; our in-depth report on climate change; our reporting on the ongoing slaughter of Yellowstone bison; and our series on Chronic Wasting Disease` that has been cited nationally as the disease reaches 26 states—and counting.
+For examples of how our stories explore the big picture and spur important discussion regionally and nationally, read our series on wildfire in the West, as well as the impact of unprecedented human population pressure on Greater Yellowstone; our in-depth report on climate change; our reporting on the ongoing slaughter of Yellowstone bison; and our series on Chronic Wasting Disease` that has been cited nationally as the disease reaches 26 states—and counting.
 Click on the Mountain Journal icon on the top left of your screen and scroll through our latest stories.

 Greater Yellowstone Ecosystem